mitchwadair/tesjs/doc/functions.md

   - By type and condition
 - [getSubscriptions](#getsubscriptions) - Get a list of subscriptions
   - With pagination
+- [getSubscriptionsByType](#getsubscriptionsbytype) - Get a list of subscriptions by type
+  - With pagination
+- [getSubscriptionsByStatus](#getsubscriptionsbystatus) - Get a list of subscriptions by status
+  - With pagination
 - [subscribe](#subscribe) - Subscribe to a topic
 - [unsubscribe](#unsubscribe) - Unsubscribe to a topic
   - By id